- Dump the Objective?

-From old school terminology this was always called "people skills" which meant you worked well with others.
+From old school terminology, everyone called this "people skills" which meant you worked well with others.
 Then, it became "soft skills" as compared to "hard skills" which are your actual job skills.
-Now using current terminology this is called "Emotional Intelligence."
+Now using current terminology, this is called "emotional intelligence."
 Employers are interested in hiring candidates who work well in teams and get along well with their coworkers.
 This trait can maximize a group's productivity.
 When writing in the various sections and within the bullet points, try to provide examples of your people skills.
-Don't say you have people skills show examples of them instead.
+Please don't simply say you have people skills; instead, show examples of them.

 - Writing for Applicant Tracking Systems

 - Get a Pro Email Address

-Get yourself a modern email address from Gmail or one that is tied to your own website.
+Get yourself a current email address from Gmail or one from a website you own.
 Don't show your age by using an outdated AOL, Hotmail or Yahoo email address.
 Keep any unprofessional words out of your email address.
-Using your name as part of the address is a good way to go, i.e. email@example.com or firstname.lastname@example.org.
+Using your name as part of the address is a good way to go, i.e., firstname.lastname@example.org or email@example.com.

 - Associate Yourself With Social Media

 You most likely already have a Facebook, Twitter or LinkedIn account.
 If so ensure that they contain professional content and that they don't expose anything inappropriate to an inquiring employer.
 If your profile is personal in nature don't use it on your resume.
 Make your personal profile private or better yet, clean it up, then create a new professional page.
 You should have a LinkedIn page, if you do, rework it so it essentially mirrors your resume.
 However, the subject matter can be more in-depth as compared to what is written on your resume.
 You can put the web address of your LinkedIn profile on your resume so the employer can obtain more information if they want it.
 The employer will most likely search for you online anyway so be transparent and don't let them find anything on your social media pages that you couldn't tell them or show them face-to-face.